wallcoder/pos/README.md

 # Simple Point of Sale (POS) System

 ## Overview
-This is a simple Point of Sale (POS) system created by Biakropuia MZU as part of the fulfillment of recruitment by Lailen Pvt Ltd. The project was built within a week using Filament and Laravel.
+This is a simple Point of Sale (POS) system created by Biakropuia MZU as part of the fulfillment of campus recruitment by Lailen Pvt Ltd. The project was built within a week using Filament and Laravel.

 ## Features
 - User authentication and role-based access control